InsaneNaman/simple_chrome_extension/README.md

 This is a Starter project for Chrome Plugin.
-It uses HTML+JS+CSS+ Material Design lite (for displaying material button).
+It uses HTML+JS+CSS+ Material Design lite (to display material button).
 Demo- <br>![Plugin](/demo.png)